id01/passman/README.md

 Replace the string specified in backend/wwwroot/setup.php with the sha256 hash of the signup password.
 Symlink a folder on your webserver to backend/wwwroot for setting up of new users from the internet.
 #### Optional
-To remove Google CDN, download jQuery (production version) and move it to backend/wwwroot/bootstrap/jquery.js, then remove and uncomment the lines marked in backend/wwwroot/getpass.html.
+To remove Google CDN, download jQuery (production version) and move it to backend/wwwroot/bootstrap/jquery.js, then change all the references in the addpass/getpass/setup HTML files to bootstrap/jquery.js.
-To change listening port, change the port '3000' in both backend/passwordservice.py and backend/wwwroot/getpass.php.

 ### Frontend Installation
 Install web extension on browser.
 It won't work yet.